madebycat/demoproject_java/README.md

-# demoproject java sdk package and examples
+# demoproject Java sdk package and examples
-This is repository for demo project java
+This is repository for java demo project